-A. Unit I. Introduction to Dental Materials

-- 1. Discuss the overall goal of a course in dental materials and its importance in the education of the dental health care professional. - 2.
+- A. Unit I. Introduction to Dental Materials - 1.
+Discuss the overall goal of a course in dental materials and its importance in the education of the dental health care professional. - 2.
 Discuss conditions that make the oral cavity a hostile environment. - 3.
 Identify the characteristics or properties a dental material must possess to survive in the oral cavity. - 4.
 Explain how organizations evaluate and/or classify dental drugs, materials, instruments, and equipment. - 5.
 Name and discuss the categories into which dental materials are classified. - 6.
+Identify the locations of all six cavity classifications and the appropriate restorative material to be used for each.
+Include the following in your discussion: - Anterior and/or posterior - Involvement of incisal angle - Involvement of proximal surface - Smooth surfaces versus pit and fissures - 7.
 Describe or define the key words and phrases found in the text or in the lecture.